The Best Two Days in Vancouver Itinerary

 The attraction is also known for housing the most extensive private collection of totem poles that were carved near the Park.
 If you wish to experience something more thrilling, try the Cliffwalk or Treetops Adventure, which is suitable only for the bravest.
 You can't leave the Capilano Suspension Bridge off of your Vancouver itinerary!

-☂️ Visit Capilano Suspension Bridge Park with a tour
+☂️ Join a tour to see Capilano Suspension Bridge Park

 🏨 Stay near Capilano Suspension Bridge Park